realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 [Lavender](https://en.wikipedia.org/wiki/Lavandula) is an excellent mosquito repellent.
 Much more common as an outdoor plant, you can keep a few small pots of it inside to help with the bugs.

 It can be finicky, liking as much sun as you can find as well as a spot with good airflow.
 A nearby window with a frequent breeze is what you need.
+Get [non GMO Citronella seeds here](https://amzn.to/3iGDk7v) and [here](https://amzn.to/3yMDqQJ).

 ## Catnip - (Nepeta Cataria)